DiNADO: Norm-Disentangled Neurally-Decomposed Oracles for Controlling Language Models: Methodology

 \section{Methodology}

-\sidistoryline{we start off by discussing the challenges to applying the vanilla version of NADO in several scenarios 1) under the previous parameterization of NADO, the solution to a particular q(x) is not unique. that is to say, when using q(x) as a likelihood function to warm up the model, the optimization target is ill-defined. to address this, the new parameterization is proposed.
+\sidistoryline{we start off by discussing the challenges to applying the vanilla version of NADO in several scenarios 1) under the previous parameterization of NADO, the parameter of $R$ that corresponds to a particular q(x) is not unique. that is to say, when using q(x) as a likelihood function to warm up the model, the optimization target is ill-defined. to address this, the new parameterization is proposed.
 2) with the original random sampling strategy of NADO, it is inefficient to train a controlled model to tackle those C(x) with low satisfaction rate. to address this, we introduce importance sampling, and we hereby discuss how our proxy distribution is constructed.
-3) analyze the challenges to directly use NADO in a compositional manner. to address this, we re-adjust the dependencies between different hierarchies of NADOs. with some necessary approximations and assumptions, we can achieve guaranteed compositional generalization.} We discuss the challenges of applying the vanilla version of NADO in various scenarios.
-First, under the previous parameterization of NADO, the solution to a particular $q(x)$ is not unique.
-This means that when using $q(x)$ as a likelihood function to warm up the model, the optimization target is ill-defined.
-To address this issue, we propose a new parameterization that guarantees algorithmic consistency for the resulting distribution during warmup.
+3) analyze the challenges to directly use NADO in a compositional manner. to address this, we re-adjust the dependencies between different hierarchies of NADOs. with some necessary approximations and assumptions, we can achieve guaranteed compositional generalization.} We discuss the challenges of applying the vanilla version of NADO in some tricky scenarios.
+First, when the original distribution $p(x)$ and the target distributions $q(x)$ are far away for each other, NADO usually significantly benefits from an optional warmup step that conducts supervised finetuning (SFT) towards samples from $q(x)$.
+This step is essentially prompt-based fine-tuning like CTRL~\cite{keskar2019ctrl}.
+Under the original parameterization of NADO, during this SFT step, the solution to a particular $q(x)$ is not unique, because the optimization target is ill-defined.
+To address this issue, we first theoretically analyse the major cause of the issue, and then propose a new parameterization of NADO, namely DiNADO (norm-\textbf{Di}sentangled \textbf{N}eur\textbf{A}lly-\textbf{D}ecomposed \textbf{O}racles).

 Second, the original random sampling strategy of NADO is inefficient for training a model to tackle control signals with low satisfaction rate.
 To address this, we introduce importance sampling and discuss how our proxy distribution is constructed.